Halloween shops seeing little demand for costumes: ‘I’ve never been this worried’

 “It’s definitely a lot slower than usual,” said manager Lucia Berocay.
 “The two weeks leading up to Halloween are usually shoulder-to-shoulder packed in here, but that’s just not going to happen this year.
 The demand just isn’t there, and even if it was, we have to have strict occupancy limits."

-While some items — like spooky home decorations, children’s costumes and Halloween-themed face masks — remain in high demand, store owners and economists say they expect an overall drop in consume spending as millions of families are dealing with job losses and sustained financial insecurity.
+While some items — like spooky home decorations, children’s costumes and Halloween-themed face masks — remain in high demand, store owners and economists say they expect an overall drop in consumer spending as millions of families are dealing with job losses and sustained financial insecurity.

 “Obviously nobody knows what the world will be like in a month from now, so everything is up in the air,” said Katrijn Gielens, a professor at the University of North Carolina’s Kenan-Flagler Business School.
 “People still want to celebrate Halloween but they’re finding new ways to do it.
 Instead of buying candy for the whole neighborhood, maybe they’re just buying it for their family — which will have a spillover effect on businesses.”